zabbix/zabbix/templates/app/veeam/enterprise_manager_http/README.md

 - Veeam Backup and Replication, version 11.0

-***NOTE:*** Veeam Backup Enterprise Manager REST API may not be available for some editions, template will only work in the following editions of Veeam Backup and Replication:
+***NOTE:*** Veeam Backup Enterprise Manager REST API may not be available for some editions, the template will only work with the following editions of Veeam Backup and Replication:

 1. Veeam Universal License (VUL) editions:
 * Foundation